|HYDRAULIC DRUM BRAKE SYSTEM COMPONENTS:

-BRAKE PARTS FROM KODIAK, DEEMAXX, ATWOOD, TIE DOWN ENGINEERING, TITAN & DICO and FULTON PERFORMANCE.
+BRAKE PARTS FROM DEXTER, CARLISLE, TIE DOWN ENGINEERING, TITAN & DICO and DEMCO.

 When selecting trailer brake components for your trailer, consider the weight of trailer fully loaded with all cargo and equipment.
 For multi-axle trailers, consider how many axles will be equipped with brakes to meet your stopping requirements.
 Also, to get the most benefit from your brake system, follow the instructions for care and maintenance in the installation and service manual included with each actuator, foundation brake, and brake tubing kit.

 The Tie Down Engineering GalvX: Hydraulic Free Backing Drum Brakes from Tie Down Engineering that features GalvX coated backing plates and brakes shoes as well as stainless steel springs for the most corrosion resistant drum brake.
 Brake pads are both riveted and bonded to the brake shoes with bronze rivets.

 TITAN PREMIER™ Galphorite™: First, the backing plate and shoe levers are sealed using an electrocoat primer - a patented process that actually uses electricity to permanently bond the paint to the surface of the parts - then the backing plates receive an additional coat of rugged acrylic making them virtually corrosion-proof.
 The wheel cylinders are aluminum, and the internal components are zinc, olive drab plated.
 Stainless steel springs complete the package.

 ELECTRIC OVER HYDRAULIC BRAKE SYSTEMS: